Skip to article frontmatterSkip to article content

 Rigid bodies

-As briefly defined in the past lecture, if the relative transformation between all points of a given object remain the same regardless of motion, it is a rigid body.
+If the relative transformation between all points of a given object remain the same regardless of motion, it is a rigid body.

 Reference frames